louisarawles/study_guides/README.md

 ### Add Notes
 So here's how MDengine works: one .md file corresponds to a *note*. *Notes* in turn belong to a *noteset*, and finally *notesets* belong to a *class* (like a course).
 I added the noteset layer so that you can organize class notes by unit or midterm.
-1. Create folders under `notes/`.
+1. The first step is to create folders under `notes/`.
 In the project root:
    ```
    mkdir notes/[class-name]/notesets/[noteset-name]
    mkdir notes/[class-name]/assets
    ```
-2. Add markdown files with numeric prefixes (e.g., `01 intro.md`, `02 building.md`).
+2. All you need to do next is add markdown files with numeric prefixes (e.g., `01 intro.md`, `02 building.md`).
 Notes will appear in the reverse order of their numbering (so most recent notes are at the top).
 Custom markdown features you can use:
-- Enclose a phrase in {{}} to make it fill-in-the-blank.
+- Enclose a phrase in `{{}}` to make it fill-in-the-blank.
 - Use `^` for superscript and `_` for subscript.
 - Encode content in three backticks (\`\`\`\n) for a code block, and one backtick (\`) for inline code.
 - Place images in the assets folder and simply put their actual name as the path.
 The path will resolve automatically for you.

+All done!
+No manifest needed because the engine scans the directory for you.

 ### Deployment
 Run `fly launch` in the console, and make sure to use the existing `fly.toml` and `package.json`.
 Everything should already be configured for stuff to work on fly for you.
 Happy MDengining!